Kyuu-Ji/htb-write-up/apocalyst/write-up-apocalyst.md

 ```

 Almost every word in the wordlist responses with a HTTP Code 301 and when we browse to them we always get the same page with just an image.
-The pages redirect to a page with an appending slash an the end of the path and have a length of 157.
+The pages redirect to a page with an appending slash at the end of the path and have a length of 157.

 When we use the parameter for a trailing slash in _Gobuster_ then we get a HTTP Code 200 for every word in the wordlist.
 Lets use **Cewl** to generate a wordlist based upon the words from the blog page: